tonga-pacific-islands-culture

 Why This Trip Was So Vital

-Pacific Islands 2018 was more than just a trip across Oceania from South to North, it was perseverence in replanning a voyage that was cut short due to an achilles tendon injury just a year prior.
-However, there is an even deeper realization about the bigger picture of my place in this side of the world.
+My 2018 Pacific Islands journey was more than just a trip across Oceania from south to north.
+It was perseverance.
+It was the reworking of a voyage that had been cut short a year earlier because of an Achilles tendon injury.
+But even beyond that, it became something much bigger in terms of my place in this part of the world.

 wearing a hawaiian kukui lei